How NOT to Plot a Series

 A Line Graph

 Another way to visualize the middle is a line graph.
 I learned this technique from authors James Rubart and Cara Putnam at the ACFW conference in 2017.
 They used the line graph to demonstrate how the entire plot unfolds but it still works for analyzing the middle.
 The dips in the line are obstacles the main character encounters while trying to achieve her goal.
 The peaks are victories.
+I call it the roller coaster method of plotting.

 For a mystery, a line graph could resemble the image below.
 The obstacles and victories grow more intense as you move toward the climax.